 Such is the Galaxy’s ubiquity that it has bridged the divide between commercial and domestic use better than any other seven-seat MPV, and is as likely to be seen unloading holidaymakers and suitcases at an airport terminal as it is disgorging children and lunchboxes at the school gates.

-The current, third-generation Galaxy has been with us largely unchanged, save for evolving trim and engine options, since 2006.
-So there’s nothing particularly groundbreaking about this incarnation’s roomy cabin, but with seven seats that slide and fold individually (and without undue effort), the Galaxy’s airy interior is highly flexible.
-With all seats in the upright position boot space is limited to a not insignificant 308 litres, but this expands to a total of 2325 litres with all but the front two the seats folded, spread over what amounts to a 2.1-metre-long load area.
+The third-generation Galaxy was with us largely unchanged, save for evolving trim and engine options, since 2006.
+So there’s nothing particularly groundbreaking about fourth generations roomy cabin, but with seven seats that slide and fold individually (and without undue effort), the Galaxy’s airy interior is highly flexible.
+With all seats in the upright position boot space is limited to a not insignificant 308 litres, although unlike its predecessor there is 20-litres lurking under the boot floor, but this expands to a total of 2325 litres with all but the front two the seats folded, spread over what amounts to a 2.1-metre-long load area.

 The 2015 relaunch of the Galaxy saw Ford instill its design language on the large MPV as it followed the second generation Ford S-Max, while underneath the bodywork the Galaxy remains much the same as before.
 It uses the same C/D global platform that underpins the Ford Mondeo, Seat Alhambra and the Volkswagen Sharan, while it uses the same multi-link suspension set-up found on the latest gen S-Max as Ford aims to give the Galaxy new levels of comfort and refinement.